 - There is not now nor has there been any significant desire on the part of the American public for greater funding of space exploration.

 The NRC commission of 2014 found that greater funding for space exploration does not rank very high as a priority for the public today, nor has it for a generation.
 Over a 40 year span, the percentage of the public that thought we were spending too little on space exploration has varied in the 10-20% range, whereas the percentage of the public that thought were spending too much has been much higher, varying between 30-60%.

-The NRC also cites a study by Pew Charitable Trust in 2004 which found that only 10% of the public rated expanding America’s space program as a top priority.
-(NRC, Pathways to Exploration, 2014, Section 3.1.2, pages 110-111)
+The NRC also cites a study by Pew Charitable Trust in 2004 which found that only 10% of the public rated expanding America’s space program as a top priority.23

-The unequivocal conclusion is that space exploration is not a big priority for the vast majority of the American public and only a relatively small portion are willing to consider spending more on it.
+The inescapable conclusions are that space exploration is not a big priority for the vast majority of the American public, the numbers have been broadly the same for many decades, and only a relatively small portion are willing to consider spending more on it.
 For those that would like to suggest a bigger effort or a faster path to Mars, this brief survey of public sentiment is a bracing reality check.

 Reason #5: It’s an Elite Sport

 There is one more reason that space exploration fails to drive a larger budget.
 This one is more subjective and tenuous, but I believe the last reason articulates the previous four in a different way.
 It is this: Only a very small number of people get to be astronauts when exploration is the governing paradigm of a space program.

 With space exploration, you need only a small cadre of highly trained astronauts to run a program, especially when the cadence runs out over decades and the number of missions is very small.